 - Conjoint Lecturer of the Faculty of Health at the University of Newcastle,

-- Committee member of the Bariatric Surgery Interest Group of the Dietitians Associations of Australia,
+- Committee member of the Bariatric Surgery Interest Group of Dietitians Australia,

-- Part-time researcher as a PhD candidate at the University of Newcastle investigating the associations between knowledge of nutrition, quality of eating and weight.
+- Part-time researcher as a PhD candidate, Nutrition & Dietetics at the University of Newcastle investigating the associations between knowledge of nutrition and eating quality in those with obesity.

 Now I want to share my expertise with more people, especially those who’ve had the courage to have weight loss surgery and who deserve the best care to avoid preventable deficiencies.